HemaRamachandran28/SmartConvert-FX-Currency-Converter/README.md

 ---

 ## Usage Guide
--Enter an amount
+- Enter an amount
--Select "From" and "To" currencies
+- Select "From" and "To" currencies
--Click Convert
+- Click Convert
--Get real-time results displayed instantly
+- Get real-time results displayed instantly

 ---